 4. Smarter store planning

 A prominent US retailer used AI to cut the time needed to plan store space from six months to two weeks, according to Harvard Business Review.

 By using machine learning and classification models, they also found patterns and insights that manual store planning missed.

 5. Reduced equipment costs

-Another way AI and machine learning can help is to improve how your business makes use of its equipment.
+Another way Retail AI solutions and machine learning can help is to improve how your business makes use of its equipment.

 As an example of what's possible, a South African brewery used machine learning to gauge the performance of its coolers as they travelled between restaurants.
 This empowered them to better understand and manage downtime, and in turn, save money.